50 Most Overrated Tourist Attractions in the World

 Why It’s Overrated: It’s worth the hype to see this historical, fascinating masterpiece, but you’ll be touring around with an estimated 11,000 visitors per day, on average.
 This can make for an exhausting experience, especially in those prime days of summer heat, according to Italy travel expert Sean Finelli.
 While you’ll definitely witness the wonder, you might waste a whole day to do it.

 What to Do Instead: For a different experience that’s a tad more expensive and limited, Finelli suggests booking the 5th Tier.
 Recently opened, only 350 travelers can tour each day, so make sure to find a tour company who can help you book in advance.
-These are the secret enchantments of Rome you need to see.

 The Trevi Fountain